Norman Smurthwaite

 Norman Smurthwaite (born 8 August 1960) is an English businessman and former football club chairman.

 He qualified as an engineer and built a business career and property portfolio before retiring at the age of 50.
 He took over as chairman of Port Vale in 2013, having been a key figure in the boardroom as the club secured promotion out of League Two in 2012–13.
 He resigned as chairman following relegation back to League Two in 2016–17.
-He bought the Liberty Way stadium off Nuneaton Town in July 2018 and sold Port Vale in May 2019.
+He bought the Liberty Way stadium off Nuneaton Town in July 2018 and sold both Liberty Way and Port Vale in 2019.

 Early life

-Smurthwaite was raised in Radford, Coventry, and bought his own home in the area at the age of 17 after receiving compensation from an industrial accident at Dunlop in 1977.
+Smurthwaite was raised in Radford, Coventry and bought his own home in the area at the age of 17 after receiving compensation from an industrial accident at Dunlop in 1977.
 He qualified as an engineer and inherited an engineering firm in Holbrooks at the age of 21 from a friend who was a "father figure" to him.
 He sold the business two years later and moved to Nottingham, where he bought a chain of estate agents that he later sold on to the Halifax.
 He went on to invest in dozens of properties and retired at the age of 50.
 His father and family are from the Sunderland area; he owned a business in the North East between 1999 and 2007 and was a season ticket holder at Sunderland for seven seasons.